georgy7/catframes/README.md

 Catframes
 =========

-A script that concatenate frames.
+A script that concatenates frames.

 The abbreviation `cat` in this context familiar to any user of Unix-like systems.